camunda-community-hub/camunda-song-request/README.md

 ## OpenAI

-After someone submits a song request, I want to check if it's a "good" song.
+After someone submits a song request, I want to check if it's a "good" song :stuck_out_tongue:.
 As I'm writing this, in March 2023, the latest buzz, of course, is all about [ChatGPT](https://chat.openai.com/)!
 So, I'll send each song recommendation to [OpenAI's completions Rest API](https://platform.openai.com/docs/api-reference/completions) in order to get an opinion about whether it's a good song request!
 This will be fun :-)

 ## Final Steps